Remarks at Roundtable on Combating Elder Investor Fraud

 Thank you Charu.

-Thank you all for being here this morning for the Roundtable on Combatting Elder Investor Fraud.
+Thank you all for being here this morning for the Roundtable on Combating Elder Investor Fraud.

 On behalf of the SEC, I want to say we are privileged to host such a dedicated group of experts and public servants.
 Protecting older Americans from investor fraud is an important mission and its importance is growing.